sds-edu/SDS-Kubernetes-Guide/README.md

 This should return a messaging stating that the deployment was successfully rolled out.
 View the current image of the app by running `kubectl describe pods` and you should see that the image is now `jocatalin/kubernetes-bootcamp:v2`.

-Yay!
+Yay 🎉!
 You have successfully completed this section on the basics of Kubernetes.
 You can now move on to the next section to learn about how to deploy a React + Express JS application using Kubernetes + Docker.

 ## 2. Deploying a React + Express JS Application using Kubernetes + Docker